 This company is listed as having best practice on a report card on lesbian, gay, bisexual and transgender equality in corporate America.

 Source: Human Rights Campaign (2020)

-This company received an S&P Global ESG Score of 72/100 in the Telecommunication Services category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 75/100 in the Telecommunication Services category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.